-Quick oats can be used, however the texture and outcome can be slightly different.
-Since old fashioned oats cook longer it’ll leave a texture with the cookie whereas quick oats would cook and soak up quicker leaving the cookie with not as much texture like the coarser grain.
+Quick oats can be used, however, the texture and outcome can be slightly different.
+Since old-fashioned oats cook longer it’ll leave a texture with the cookie whereas quick oats would cook and soak up quicker leaving the cookie with not as much texture as the coarser grain.

 What are in classic oatmeal raisin cookies?

-The oatmeal based cookie batter with raisins is what makes classic oatmeal cookies!
-It is said that both chocolate chip cookies and oatmeal raisin cookies have pretty much have the same sugar, fat, calorie and fiber content.
-Obviously the oatmeal cookie will have an increased amount of fiber from the raisins, applesauce and oats.
+The oatmeal-based cookie batter with raisins is what makes classic oatmeal cookies!
+It is said that both chocolate chip cookies and oatmeal raisin cookies have pretty much had the same sugar, fat, calorie, and fiber content.
+Obviously, the oatmeal cookie will have an increased amount of fiber from the raisins, applesauce, and oats.
 Common Ingredients are: